 Aquinas identifies four types of law: (1) eternal; (2) natural; (3) human; and (4) divine.

-is the ideal type and order of the universe (kosmos) pre-existing in the mind of God (Logos).
+is the ideal type and order of the universe (kosmos

-The natural law is the rational creatures participation in the eternal law.
+is “the rational creature’s participation in the eternal law.”

 "It is evident that all things partake somewhat of the eternal law, in so far as, namely, from its being imprinted on them...
 Wherefore it (human nature) has a share of the Eternal Reason, whereby it has a natural inclination to its proper act and end: and this participation of the eternal law in the rational creature is called the natural law."